microsoft/BotFramework-Composer/docs/events_and_triggers.md

 The base type of event handlers are dialog event handlers.
 Almost all events start as dialog events which are related fo the "lifecycle" of the dialog.
 Currently, there are two dialog event handlers in the Composer menu: `Handle a Dialog Event` and `Handle an Event: BeginDialog`.
 Most dialogs will include an event handler configured to respond to the `BeginDialog` event, which fires when the dialog begins and allows the bot to respond immediately.

-Use event handlers when you want to do things like:
+Use dialog event handlers when you want to do things like:

     - Take actions immediately when the dialog starts, even before the recognizer is called
     - Take actions when a "cancel" signal is detected